PeterMarshall29/book1/_sources/jupyternotebooks/coding_best_practices.md

 > Test early and often.
 ```
 It is a common mistake to type in a lot of code at once without checking your work.
-### Sytax Errors
+### Syntax Errors

 In the early stages of learning coding, the simplest way to test your code is to try to compile it.
 The compiler will show you all your syntax errors.

 Understanding what has gone wrong is much simpler if you only have a few errors.
 In the beginning you should recompile every time you have finished a statement, or function.

-Otherwise you will face hours unpicking an accumulation of syntax errors that individually would have taken seconds to fix.
+Otherwise, you will face hours unpicking an accumulation of syntax errors that individually would have taken seconds to fix.
 ### Logic errors

 These are not caught by the compiler, so you must test for them yourself.

 When the program is only part finished, you can add extra print statement, at different points in your code, so that you can follow the path of the programmes logic as it executes.

-Were the print statements executed in the expecte order?
+Were the print statements executed in the expected order?
 Where any or all of them missing?